cprecioso/limpia-brew/README.md

 This tool can sometimes cause false positives (overzealous uninstalling), so it will ask you to confirm the formulae to remove in each step.

+# Usage
+Just type

+    $ npx limpia-brew

+There's no need to install anything!
+The script will guide you along the way.

 # Installing

+If you use the program often and want to install it, you can do so with `npm`

     $ npm install --global limpia-brew

-Or with yarn:
+or with `yarn`:

     $ yarn global add limpia-brew

-# Usage
-Just:

-    $ limpia-brew

-The script will guide you.